- Search The Registry

 - My Account

 *Ruth Simmons was born on this date in 1945.
-She is an African American educator and college administrator.
+She is a Black educator and college administrator.

 Born Ruth Jean Stubblefield was born in Grapeland, Texas, the last of 12 children of Fanny (née Campbell) and Isaac Stubblefield.
 Her father was a sharecropper, until the family moved to Houston during her school years.
 Her paternal grandfather descends partly from the Benza and Kota people, slaves from Gabon, while her maternal line is traced back to the indigenous peoples of the Caribbean who were enslaved by the Spaniards.
 She earned her bachelor's degree, on scholarship, from Dillard University in New Orleans, Louisiana, in 1967.
 She went on to earn her master's and doctorate in Romance literature from Harvard University in 1970 and 1973, respectively.